TheLazyEngineer-net/Main-Site-Hugo/content/docs/automation/_index.md

 +++
-title = 'Automation Documentation' linkTitle = 'Automation' summary = 'Documentation related to Home Assistant and general home automation'
+title = 'Automation Documentation' linkTitle = 'Automation' summary = 'Collection of doumentation for Home Automation'
 +++

-Automation
+## Introduction

+Home automation is a broad topic.
+The information here is mostly related to Home Assistant, Node-RED, and devices that work well within that ecosystem.